-NDFB supports moving the Animal Feeding Operations (AFO) permitting process from the Department of Environment Quality to the Department of Agriculture.
+We support moving the Animal Feeding Operations (AFO) permitting process from the Deprtment of Environmental Quality to the Department of Agriculture.

-We support the diversification of livestock classes and the increased capacity within the meat packing industry.
+We support the diversificaiton of livestock classes and the increased capacity within the meat packing industry.

 We support the reinstatement of federal funding for meat inspectors in horse processing facilities.
 If this is not attained, we urge the North Dakota Department of Agriculture to work closely with other states to find a way to fund our inspectors.